On Page 11, you can see your subscription.

 Page 4: Conjunctions & Clauses

-Page 5 alphabetically lists 155 prepositions that have about 847 sematic usages.
-All semantic usages, which are also commonly known as ‘adverbials’, are introduced by prepositions. [!]
-Please note that all 155 prepositions shall be explained when Syntactic Project would have a good number of subscribers.
-Page 5 provides a few examples of adverbials in form of viewable and downloadable PDF files.
+Page 5 alphabetically lists 155 prepositions that have about 847 semantic usages.
+All semantic usages, which are also commonly known as ‘adverbials’, are introduced by prepositions.
+Page 5 provides a few examples of such adverbials in form of viewable and downloadable PDF files.
+Eventually, all 847 semantic usages (aka ‘adverbials’) will be revealed. [!]
+Please note that all 155 prepositions will be explained when Syntactic Project would have a good number of subscribers.

 Page 5: Preposition & Adverbials